armgitaar/alpasdev/src/main/resources/docs/http-response.md

 </div>

 > /alert/ <span>Some redirects methods such as `back()`, `intended()` etc. depend on [sessions](/docs/sessionn)
->and hence they are available only for the routes that have `SessionStart` middleware applied—either
+>and hence they are available only for the routes that have `SessionStart` middleware applied — either
 >applied individually or using `web` [middleware group](/docs/routing#named-middleware-group).</span>